TamerTas/kubernetes/docs/proposals/config_data.md

 ## Abstract

-This proposal proposes a generic configuration object named ``ConfigData`` stored inside ``etcd`` that stores data used for the configuration of ``Kubernetes`` components.
+This proposal proposes a generic configuration object named ``ConfigData`` stored inside ``etcd`` that stores data used for the configuration of applications deployed on ``Kubernetes``.

 The main focus points of this proposal are:

-* Solving dynamic configuration problem of components.
+* Dynamic distribution of configuration data to components and deployed applications.
-* Encapsulate configuration information to decrease component configuration complexity.
+* Encapsulate configuration information and simplify ``Kubernetes`` deployments.
-* Create a flexible configuration model for ``Kubernetes`` components.
+* Create a flexible configuration model for ``Kubernetes``.
-* Increase overall system quality.

 ## Motivation

-Currently command-line flags and environment variables are used for component configurations in ``Kubernetes`` which is complicated and error-prone.
+Currently command-line flags and environment variables are used for configurations in ``Kubernetes`` which is complicated and error-prone.
 This approach is not suitable for a distributed computing environment.
 Specifically the problems with the current approach are:

 * Complicated deployment orchestration
 * Hard to synchronize across replicated components.
 * Hard to change dynamically as needed by continuous services.
-* Hard to change in different versions that may support different configuration options.

 ## Use Cases

 1. Be able to load API resources as environment variables into a component.
 2. Be able to load API resources as mounted volumes into a component.
 3. Be able to update mounted volumes after a change to the API resource.
-4. Be able to configure components using an API resource instead of command-line flags.

 ## Solution